siamakn/temp-nomad-onboarding-workshop/docs/index.md

-# Welcome to the **FAIRmat Knowledgebase 2, 4 in index.md**
+# Welcome to the **FAIRmat Knowledgebase**

-This plugin provides NOMAD schemas, readers, and parsers for materials science measurements.
+This is the work in progress to prepare a template to insert FAIRmat knowledgebase materials"

 ## Getting Started

-This is a NOMAD plugin.
-For information on how to use them, see [NOMAD Plugins](https://nomad-lab.eu/prod/v1.0/docs/plugins.html).

-## Supported Measurement Techniques
+In order to add contents to the FAIRmat Knowledgebase follow the instructions here (not available yet) [FAIRmat Knowledgebase ](https://nomad-lab.eu/prod/v1.0/docs/plugins.html).

+## Current Materials

-At the moment, the following measurement techniques are supported:
+At the moment, just empty ad test documents are added for the test purposes

-### X-ray diffraction
+### Test_doc1

-Supported file formats:

-- PANalytical `.xrdml`
-- Rigaku `.rsx`